Wildlife Habitat Capacity on Farmland

 The Wildlife Habitat Availability on Farmland indicator measures how much habitat there is for wildlife on Canada's farmland.
 It also measures whether this is changing over time.

 To assess this, first, the indicator determines the land cover types each species needs for feeding and for breeding.
-Second, the indicator measures the amount of each land cover type on Canada's farmland.
-This is done using satellite imagery and Canada's Census of Agriculture.
-The indicator measures the following land cover types: Settlement, Vegetated Settlement, Cropland, Managed Grassland, Woodland, Woodland Regeneration (following harvest), Woodland Regeneration (following fire), Wooded Wetland, Wetland, Water, and Other Land.
-Finally, the indicator combines these to determine the overall amount farmland wildlife habitat.
-This is called the Wildlife Habitat Capacity.
-It is scored as Very Low, Low, Moderate, High or Very High.
+Second, the indicator measures the amount of each land cover type in the Canadian agricultural landscape.
+This is done using satellite imagery and Canada’s Census of Agriculture.
+The indicator measures the following land cover types: settlement, vegetated settlement, cropland, managed grassland, woodland, woodland regeneration (following harvest), woodland regeneration (following fire), wooded wetland, wetland, water, and other land.

 The Government of Canada calculates The Habitat Capacity indicator every five years.
 It helps the Government know how the amount of farmland wildlife habitat is changing over time.
 This helps to identify where changes to farming practices are needed.